Get insider access

 0.022

-The LG UT7570 has inadequate HDR brightness.
+The LG UT75 has poor HDR brightness.
 It's not bright enough to display HDR content properly.
-Bright highlights don't stand out, and overall, this TV doesn't provide an impactful HDR experience.
+Bright highlights don't stand out at all, and overall, this TV doesn't provide an impactful HDR experience.

 These measurements are after calibrating the HDR white point, with the following settings: